sadik-abd/Banngla_ASR/README.md

 TODO:

-Use language model file for better prediction
+Use language model file for better prediction\n
-GUI for speech recognition
+GUI for speech recognition\n
 implement Beam search for decoding